Curious Science: 3 big questions

 City of Sydney Library is teaming up with Inspiring Australia to delve into some cutting-edge research.
 Over three seasons, we’ll be focusing on three big-impact topics: food, obesity and STEM (science, technology, engineering and mathematics) skills.
 In this first series, Feeding the World, we’ll be focusing on food and exploring the role science plays in contributing innovative solutions to global issues.

-Bookings recommended as places are limited.
+It is recommended to book as places are limited.